angrymanatee/DataStructures/ch3/TowersOfHanoi/README.md

 # Towers Of Hanoi
 ## Problem P-3.10 in G&T
-Program that solves the Towers of Hanoi
+Program that solves the Towers of Hanoi problem.
+This program will take in a number for the main tower size and then demonstrate the solution to move all of the blocks to another tower.

 ## Solution to Towers of Hanoi for 4 discs
 Each row represents a tower, because I was too lazy to actually make it pretty.